neumannjs/boilerplate-paper/demo/slides/slides.md

 This is my note.

-- It can contain Markdown!
+- It can contain Markdown
 - like this list

 :::